 The whole Youth Parliament meets bi-monthly, and usually host guest speakers from partner agencies to inform discussion and decision around pertinent issues.
 In addition to their meetings, youth representatives participate in a range of training and enrichment activities including volunteering at community events, membership of community forums and strategic boards and attending away days and residentials.
 Members also have the opportunity to represent Slough on the national stage, for example at British Youth Council conventions, The All Parliamentary Group on Youth Affairs, Youth Select Committees and the UK Youth Parliament.

 Nationally, In recognition of their campaign efforts in the Make Your Mark consultation, SYP has 3 times been awarded by British Youth Council in Parliament.
 In 2016, SYP was also shortlisted for a Children and Young People Now, Volunteering and Social Action award.
 Locally, their campaign efforts have also been recognised at Slough Voluntary Sector awards.
-In 2017, the group were awarded as runner up for Group of the Year and individual members have been winners and finalists in the Young Volunteer category in 2015, 2016 and 2018.
+In 2017, the group was the runner up for the Group of the Year award and since 2015, many individual members have been winners and finalists in the Young Volunteer category.

 If you would like to know more about the work of Slough Youth Parliament or discuss the involvement from your school, please contact Young People's Service by emailing email@example.com or alternatively call on 01753 875510.